 Carry-on is Free

 U.S. airlines have slowly rolled out Basic Economy fares nationwide, and those high-fee fares are now spreading worldwide.
 Thankfully, Delta still allows free carry-on with their Basic Economy fare.
-Other U.S. airlines which still allow free carry-on include Alaska, jetBlue, and Southwest.
+Other U.S. airlines that still allow free carry-on include Alaska, jetBlue, and Southwest.
 If you must check a bag then snag one of the many airline co-branded credit cards which will allow you to avoid checked bag fees.

 Face it, you don’t need half the gear you bring on vacation.
 You return home and half the clothes you don’t even wear.
 I recommend only packing the bare essentials.
-I recommend renting an Airbnb with a washer and dryer to wash your clothes a few times during your travels, or look for pay by the pound laundry services.
+I recommend renting an Airbnb with a washer and dryer to wash your clothes a few times during your travels or look for pay by the pound laundry services.
 You can easily cut the amount of clothing in your bag by half by washing your clothes at least once during your travels.